OOPSpam/blog/_posts/2019-07-25-how-to-add-spamfilter-to-a-contact-form.md

 ---
 <center><img width="512" alt="A contact form illustration" src="../assets/howtoaddspamfilter.png"></center>

 > This is a blog post on how to integrate a spam filter with non-WordPress websites.
-If you are WordPress user check out [How to protect your Ninja Forms from spam with OOPSpam Anti-Spam WordPress plugin](https://www.oopspam.com/blog/2019-09-23/oopspam-antispam-wordpress-supports-ninja-forms) article.
+If you are WordPress user check out [How to protect your Ninja Forms from spam with spam-filter API](https://www.oopspam.com/blog/2019-09-23/oopspam-antispam-wordpress-supports-ninja-forms) article.

 Let's starting with
 ## Why should you add a spam filter to your contact form?